willynilly/cff-author-updater/README.md

 - Updates `authors` in CFF files (e.g. `CITATION.cff`) with contributors from PRs.
 Currently uses CFF version 1.2.0.
 - Customizable inclusive authorship.
 Allows a variety of contributors to become authors, including commit authors, commit co-authors, PR reviewers, linked issue authors, and linked issue commenters.
 - Enriches metadata using GitHub profiles and ORCID lookups
-- Skips duplicate authors using multiple identity checks
+- Skips duplicate authors using multiple identity checks, with optional manual contributor overrides via PR comments (skip/unskip commands)
 - Posts a pull request comment with the proposed CFF content, which can be manually copied to update the `CITATION.cff`.
 The comment also contains a detailed breakdown of each new author's qualifying contributions, grouped by category (commits, PR comments, reviews, issues, etc.), with clickable links to each contribution.
 It also contains warnings and logging information to help provide context for authorship detection and processing.
 - Options for invalidating pull request when a new author is missing from the `CITATION.cff`, when there are duplicate authors, or when `cffconvert` fails to validate `CITATION.cff`.
 - Outputs updated `CITATION.cff` file, detailed contributions in a JSON file, validation metadata, and logs for other workflow steps to use.